 If you lack skills in written communication, people are likely to question your competence.
 It is important to know proper grammar and punctuation as well as how to write succinctly and purposefully.

 You should offer specific examples in any written communication if you are trying to back up a point, along with a proposed action plan.
-Proper written communication also involves following up properly with others in order to close the loop of communication and show that you are actively working toward a goal.
+Proper written communication also involves following up properly with others to close the communication loop and show that you are actively working toward a goal.

 5. Active Listening